-The Office of Public Health Practice offers Continuing Education and Professional Development Programs designed for a range of individuals.
+The Office of Practice and Community Engagement offers Continuing Education and Professional Development Programs designed for a range of individuals.
 For example, some participants are interested in pursuing studies or improving knowledge —but not getting a graduate degree—in public health, and some have advanced degrees in other disciplines who are seeking academic training in public health.

 Academic Credit Programs